WeVidyaNow/news/about/index.md

 # "You don't own your own server"

 The request to have the server information removed was successful, however, some individuals did not take this as peacefully as others.
 The [original thread](http://archive.foolz.us/vg/thread/60128106/#60215995) (and post) can explain it all.

-One such post by an anonymous poster makes it readily apparent that we have no need for them any longer:
+One such post by an anonymous poster made it readily apparent that we have no need for them any longer:

 > Literally who? who are these people.